DYCI2/Somax2/README.md

 ## Documentation and Resources

-* **Introduction to Somax:** The document `Introduction Somax.pdf` is intended as a starting point to give an understanding of how the interaction model of somax works.
+* **Introduction to Somax:** The document `Introduction Somax.pdf` is intended as a starting point to give an understanding of how the interaction model of Somax works.
 * **Max Help Files:** The main documentation of Somax.
 Individual help files exists for each Max object, outlining how to use the object, its parametric controls as well as a number of use cases.
 The help files can be accessed by pressing the «?» button available in each of the objects or by right-clicking (ctrl-click) the object inside Max in the unlocked patcher and selecting "Open Help".
 * **Videos, Reports and Publications**: Can be found [here](http://repmus.ircam.fr/somax/home).
 * **Additional Corpora**: A number of pre-built corpora to use for experimentation are available initially.
-Further corpora can be found in `max/somax/corpus/Additional-Corpora.zip`.
-To use those in Somax, extract the archive and move the content of the extracted folder to the `max/somax/corpus/` folder.
+Further corpora can be found in `corpus/Additional-Corpora.zip`.
+To use those in Somax, extract the archive and move the content of the extracted folder to the `corpus/` folder.

 Further documentation will be added continuously.

 ## Credits
 Somax 2 (c) Ircam 2012-2021

-Somax 2 is a renewed version of the Somax reactive co-improvisation paradigm by G. Assayag.
-Architecture, UI and code completely redesigned and written by Joakim Borg in Max and Python.
+Somax 2 is a new version of the Somax reactive co-improvisation paradigm by G. Assayag, featuring a modular multithreaded implementation, multiple wireless interacting players, new UI design with tutorials and documentation, as well as a number of new interaction parameters.
+Written by Joakim Borg in Max and Python (2019-2021).

 Legacy:
-* Early Java prototype by Olivier Delerue: adding reactivity to OMax.
+* Early Java prototype by Olivier Delerue: adding reactivity to OMax
-* Versions 0.1 to 1.3 by Laurent Bonnasse-Gahot: conception of the reactive memory and influence dimensions model.
+* Versions 0.1 to 1.3 by Laurent Bonnasse-Gahot (postdoc): external influence / reactive memory core cognitive model design
-* Versions 1.4 to 1.9 by Axel Chemla-Romeu-Santos: separation of the Python server and object oriented design.
+* Versions 1.4 to 1.9 by Axel Chemla-Romeu-Santos: Python server, general object design, streamviews

-The Somax 2 project is part of the ANR project MERCI (Mixed Musical Reality with Creative Instruments) and the ERC project REACH (Raising Co-creativity in Cyber-Human Musicianship).

-PI : Gérard Assayag
+The Somax 2 project is part of the ANR project MERCI (Mixed Musical Reality with Creative Instruments) ANR-19-CE33-0010, and the ERC project REACH (Raising Co-creativity in Cyber-Human Musicianship) ERC-ADG-19-883313.
+PI : Gérard Assayag, Music Representation Team, IRCAM STMS Lab (CNRS, Sorbonne University, Ministry of Culture).
-Music Representation Team
-IRCAM STMS Lab (CNRS, Sorbonne University, Ministry of Culture).

 Original corpus creation: B. Borron & B. Magnien, (improvisation on ten jazz standards)
 Original corpus creation: Carine Bonnefoy (Improvisation on Intuition by C. Bonnnefoy)